-Because teeth and jaws are still developing during teenage years, it's a great time to fix any alignment problems.
-However, some brands of invisible aligner braces are not designed to accommodate the growing jaw of a teenager.
+Because teeth and jaws are still developing during the teenage years, it's a great time to fix any alignment problems.
+However, some brand designs of invisible aligner braces cannot accommodate the growing jaw of a teenager.

-With removable braces there is also the risk that the patient will be tempted to remove them for longer than the recommended time each day.
+With removable braces, there is also the risk that the patient will remove them for longer than the recommended time each day.

-Invisalign Teen is specially designed to help teenagers straighten their teeth while the dentition and jaws are still evolving.
-This aligner system comes with special features including:
+Invisalign Teen's special design helps teenagers straighten their teeth while their dentition and jaws are still evolving.
+This aligner system comes with special features, including:

 - Up to six free replacement aligners to replace lost or damaged ones

 - Tooth eruption tabs to allow space for growing teeth

-- Compliance indicators which show parents and dentists whether the wearer is keeping their aligners in for the required 22 hours a day
+- Compliance indicators that show parents and dentists whether the wearer is keeping their aligners in for the required 22 hours a day

 - Special aligners to encourage lower jaw advancement and enable treatment without elastics

 Invisible braces cost more than traditional metal braces, but some parents may say it's a small price to pay for their child to have a straighter smile without the risk of bullying and name-calling that often comes with wearing braces.
 This system is also a good option if their child plays a contact sport or a wind instrument.